 Other cases, an individual may not have social concerns but will instead have functional issues.
 “Dental Function” includes the ability to chew food efficiently and comfortably.
 Malocclusion (teeth not lining up properly) may have to be addressed with orthodontics such as wire braces or Invisalign.
 Many people suffer from pain when chewing related to clenching, grinding, or trauma and may require further investigation into the function of the temporal mandibular joint area.
 In some cases, patients are required to be referred to dental specialists to correct functional issues.

 As you can see, dentistry is not all about providing the same services to everyone.
 Everybody is unique and has different areas of concern.
 Our mouths are all unique and so are the areas of concern.
 What Jim needs may be different than what Jane needs.
-We believe in promoting good health and that is why we made the decision to provide all dental services offered at dentalFX are 5% below the Alberta Dental Association and College dental fee guide.
 You can see more information about the fee guide at this link.

 Please take a moment to compare our fees to the Alberta Dental Association and College Fee Guide.
 If you have any questions in regards to our dental fees or any other dental concerns, we would encourage you to contact out team who would be more than happy to assist you!